Are You Scared to Drive on Roundabouts? — Try These Tips

-Roundabouts are common in Europe and other countries worldwide, but they are relatively new in many parts of the United States.
+Roundabouts are common in Europe and other countries around the world, but they are relatively new in many parts of the United States.
 With their various advantages, such as car safety and meeting a wide range of traffic conditions, roundabouts will likely become a more common sight in the coming years.
 However, due to the newness factor and chaotic nature, many people are scared to drive on roundabouts.
 To help alleviate your roundabout fears and anxieties, we offer some tips.

 What is a roundabout?